chukkwagon/angular-click-to-edit/README.md

     bower install angular-click-to-edit --save

+After installing and wiring the script into index.html.
+Inject the module into your root app module like so:

+    angular
+    .module('myApp', ['clickToEditDirective']);

 Also feel free to fork this repository and customize it to your needs.

 ### Basic Usage: